Westmont Hilltop parents petition to have mask mandate rescinded

 Pribozie agreed.

-"If it can't be parent's choose we would like to see everyone masked," she said.
+“If it can’t be parent’s choice, we would like to see everyone masked,” she said.

 Mask-wearing in area schools has largely remained optional, but some rules have recently been changed.